urbit/docs/docs/orientation/repo-guide.md

 `sur/` contains shared data structures.

+Files in `sur` are like headers in C.

 ## `web/`

 There are the files publicly accessible to the web, as made possible by `%eyre`.

 ## `web.md`

 This is the homepage for your urbit.
-You'll see it at `http://localhost:8080/` or `http://your-urbit.urbit.org/`
+You'll see it at `http://localhost:8080/` or `http://your-urbit.urbit.org/`.